cloudfoundry-community/terraform-provider-cloudfoundry/website/docs/index.html.markdown

 * `purge_when_delete` - (Optional) Set to true to purge when deleting a resource (e.g.: service instance, service broker) .
 This can also be specified with the `CF_PURGE_WHEN_DELETE` shell environment variable.

+* `store_tokens_path` - (Optional) Path to a file to store tokens used for login. (this is useful for sso, this avoid requiring each time sso passcode) .
+This can also be specified with the `CF_STORE_TOKENS_PATH` shell environment variable.